mmajudith/ecommerce-product/README.md

 # E-commerce product

-A website that sells universal sneakers both for men and women.
+A website that sells universal sneakers.
+You can toggle the products, add and remove sneakers from cart, click on the cart to view your added products with the price.

 ### Links